Employment Benefits Can Be A Large Part Of Assets To Be Divided In A Divorce

 401(K)s & Other Defined Benefit Plans

 With a defined contribution plan such as a 401(k) or similar retirement or deferred compensation plan, the time rule acts somewhat differently.
 If the employee made contributions before marriage, the employee’s interest at date of marriage is the value of the investments in the plan on that date.
 As the employee makes contributions from community earnings, the community starts having an interest in the plan measured by the contributions.
-Both community and separate portions of the plan also take a portion of the “investment experience,” which is the total of the investment income, capital gains, capital losses and fees in proportion to the ratio of the assets that are community and separate.
+Both community and separate portions of the plan also take a portion of the “investment experience,” (the total of the investment income, capital gains, capital losses and fees) in proportion to the ratio of the assets that are community and separate.
 Contributions from earnings after separation work the same way.
 The character of contributions and earnings in IRA accounts and Keogh plans are measured in the same way.

 Qualified Domestic Order (QDRO)

 Note that some retirement assets must be divided by a Qualified Domestic Relations Order (QDRO) under Federal law to prevent taxation of the money distributed from the plan to the non-employee spouse and to protect plan administrators.
 Where a QDRO is necessary, the common practice is to come to an agreement as to the method for determining each party’s interest in the retirement assets and use a joint specialist to prepare the actual documentation.
 Many employers have approved forms for a QDRO, but care should be used before agreeing to use the approved form since the employer forms will tend to favor the plan administrator and the employee over the non-employee spouse and may or may not be revised as new statutes or case opinions affect the applicable law.